rahul799/stacks-machine-images/packer/aws/Readme.md

 packer build debian.json
 ```

+## Cloudformation

+Once the AMI is built, a sample [cloudformation.yaml](./cloudformation.yaml) is included to build a running service.

 ## Usage

 To run the stack in this template, you'll need to [install Packer](https://www.packer.io/intro/getting-started/install.html) and [create an AWS access key](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/).
 Running `packer build debian.json` without any other modifications will create a build instance configured with [stacks-blockchain-docker](https://github.com/stacks-network/stacks-blockchain-docker), clean and verify it, then power it down and create an AMI.